ConorWarrilow/Academic-Success-Analysis/readme.md

 There's a lot to take in from the one plot, so lets begin with the main class of interest, class 0.
 As we'd expect, increasing the class weight increases class 0's recall, while also reducing its precision.
 This is due to a large proportion of class 2 ('enrolled' class) being incorrectly classified as class 0, which is apparent from the steep decrease in its recall as class 0's weight value increases.
 Class 1 is affected in the same way, although not nearly to the same extent.

-We can look at other metrics too, such as our ROC AUC, Weighted F1, and accuracy scores.
+We can look at other metrics too, such as the Weighted F1 and accuracy scores.

 <details>
   <summary>$${\color{#72B3A2}\text{View ROC AUC/Accuracy Scores}}$$</summary>